kasparsd/eid-login/readme.md

 A subdomain (i.e. `https://eid.example.com`) that is configured to perform the client certificate validation and pass the results as `SSL_CLIENT_VERIFY` and `SSL_CLIENT_FINGERPRINT` environment variables to the WordPress login page `https://example.com/wp-login.php`.

+### SHA1 fingerprint

+You can find the SHA1 fingerprint of your client certificate during the certificate selection process in the browser ([screenshot](https://github.com/kasparsd/eid-login/raw/master/screenshot-3.png)).

 ### Screenshots

 - [eID Login URL setting](https://github.com/kasparsd/eid-login/raw/master/screenshot-1.png) and